pboechat/pyobb/README.md

 > OBB implementation in Python (using numpy)

 This is basically a port of the code found on [James' Blog](http://jamesgregson.blogspot.com/2011/03/latex-test.html), which in turn is a C++ implementation (using CGAL) of the ideas found in Stefan Gottschalk's [PhD thesis](http://gamma.cs.unc.edu/users/gottschalk/main.pdf).
-The central idea of this OBB contruction is to compute a covariance matrix for a point set and then finding the eigenvectors of this covariance matrix.
+The central idea of this OBB contruction is to compute a covariance matrix for a point set and then find the eigenvectors of this covariance matrix.

 ----------